 Honorable mention: “The Blood Hustle” by Alice Hatcher

 The 2022 shortlist can be found here.

 The Masters Review hosts an annual Novel Excerpt Contest each fall!
 We’re looking for excerpts that show off a sense of style, with a clear grasp on craft: narrative, character, and plot.
 Choose wisely!
 Your excerpt can come from any point in your completed or in-progress novels, but a synopsis should not be required for understanding the excerpt.
 Excerpts must be from previously unpublished novels; if your novel has been self-published, it is ineligible for this contest.
 Excerpts from novels that are under contract for 2022 or 2023 may not be submitted, but work from a novel scheduled for a 2024 publication date or beyond may.
 As always, we have no limitations on genre, though we are primarily interested in literary fiction.
-This year’s judge is Charmaine Craig!
+2022’s judge is Charmaine Craig!
 She will select the finalists from a shortlist provided by The Masters Review’s editorial team.
 The winning excerpt will be awarded $3000 and online publication and an hour-long consultation with a literary agent.
 Second and third place excerpts will be awarded online publication and $300 and $200 respectively, in addition to feedback from a literary agent.

 - Winner receives $3000, publication and consultation with an agent

 - Second and third place prizes ($300 / $200, publication and agent feedback)

 - Excerpts under 6000 words

 - Emerging writers only; writers with book-length work published or under contract with a major press are ineligible.
 (We are interested in offering a larger platform to new writers.
 Authors with short story collections are free to submit unpublished work, as are writers with books published by indie presses.)

 - International English submissions allowed.
 No translations.